Should You Buy Your Parents’ House Before Death?

 When aging parents can't live alone, part of a caregiver role strain is selling a parent's house before their death.
 It's one of the responsibilities they have to shoulder.

 Whether you’ve inherited the responsibility of looking after a parent’s estate or you’re educating yourself in anticipation of this duty, Truehold can provide you with helpful resources.
-Our residential leaseback agreement provides flexibility for families navigating aging parents.
+Our sell and stay transaction provides flexibility for families navigating aging parents.
 Request our free info kit or check out our senior living resources for more information.

 Sources: